sebagruia/React-SmartBrain/README.md

 ## About The Project

-This application it's using the Clarifai API to recongize faces in pictures submited to the app by users.
+This application it's using the Clarifai API to recognize faces in pictures submitted to the app by users.

 ## How it Works

-To be able to use the App you have to register, after you are registered you are redirected to the main page where you can paste the link to the picture you want to be anlysed.
+To be able to use the App you have to register after you are registered you are redirected to the main page where you can paste the link to the picture you want to be analyzed.
 The App supports only pictures in JPEG, PNG, TIFF, BMP, GIF, WEBP format.